FA Cup third-round draw: holders Manchester United visit Arsenal

 • Tonks’ long throw leads to own goal for non-league side

-Tom Tonks’ long throw-in helped non-league Tamworth secure a famous FA Cup upset against League One promotion hopefuls Huddersfield.
+Tom Tonks’ long throw-in helped non-league Tamworth secure a famous FA Cup upset against the League One promotion hopefuls Huddersfield.

 A Premier League side as recently as 2019, the West Yorkshire club suffered a humiliating first-round loss at the Lamb Ground on Friday evening in front of the TV cameras.